Updated on 19/08/2025

 The Problematic Aspects of Using a Hot Spare Disk

-As is said in almost every theory, using a hot spare disk with ZFS, Solaris FMA or in any other data storage environment is a good solution as it will automatically react to damage in a Redundant Array of Independent Disks (RAID) array and a hot spare disk indeed helps to minimize the duration of a degraded array state.
+As stated in almost every theory, using a hot spare disk with ZFS, or in any other data storage environment is a good solution, as it automatically responds to malfunctions in a RAID and helps minimize the duration of a degraded array state.

-That being said, our goal of creating a RAID is to continue operation and not lose data in the event of a disk failure.
-Anything that increases the risk of data loss could be a bad idea.
-Let’s have a look at some of these problematic aspects of hot spare disks.
+That being said, the primary goal of creating a RAID is to ensure continuous operation and prevent data loss in the event of a disk failure.
+Therefore, anything that increases the risk of data loss could be considered a bad idea.
+Let’s take a closer look at some of the problematic aspects of using hot spare disks.

 Hot Spare Disks Add Stress to Vulnerable Systems

-The main problem with hot spare disks is that they allow the rebuilding (resilvering) of a system that is still actively being used as a production server.
-This means that, while the resilvering process is taking place, the system will also still be occupied with the usual production data reads and writes.
+The primary issue with hot spare disks is that they enable the rebuilding (resilvering) of a system that is still in active use as a production server.
+While the resilvering process is taking place, the system will also continue to process the usual production data reads and writes.

-Having decades worth of experience, we’ve realized that the use of hot spare disks in complex enterprise systems increases the probability of additional disks failing as the resilvering process starts to put more and more stress on the existing disks and the system itself
+Having decades worth of experience, we’ve realized that the use of hot spare disks in complex enterprise systems increases the probability of additional disks failing as the resilvering process starts to put more and more stress on the existing disks and the system itself.

 Problems in Overall Hot Spare Disk Design